Krieffer21/Krieffer_04HW/README.md

   This homework assignment was to create and style a timed code quiz with multiple-choice questions in javascript that is also mobile view friendly.
 When a question is answered incorrectly time is subtracted from the timer, if a question is answered correctly give the next question.
 The quiz also features a high scores page so after they finish the quiz or run out of time they can submit their high score.

 ### Questions and Answers
- questionsAnswers in an array of objects where each object stores a quiz question, the multiple choice answers and the correct answer.
-It is part of the function letsGo.
+ questionsAnswers is an array of objects where each object stores a quiz question, the multiple choice answers and the correct answer.

 ![alt text](https://github.com/Krieffer21/Krieffer_04HW/blob/master/Assets/quiz.png)